Nicholas-BI/bakery-efficiency-score/docs/data_model_description.md

 - **No bi-directional filters** → Everything is clean and predictable
 - **Disconnected slicers** → Let you control logic without messing with relationships
-- **All logic in measures** → No calculated columns, no hidden cruft
+- **All logic in measures** → Virtually no calculated columns, no hidden cruft
 - **Custom-built sliders** → Gives you perfect control over weight values

 > If you want to see how those weight values actually drive the score, head over to [Measures Overview](./measures_overview.md).